Intercambio/SASLKit/README.md

 ## Contributing

-PureXML uses [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) as branching model.
+SASLKit uses [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) as branching model.
 New feature should always be started from the `develop` branch.

 To contribute: